By Afra Nariman

 Perhaps one of the most astounding aspects of Uncut Gems is that it features Adam Sandler’s breathtaking performance in the most dynamic role of his career.
 There is insurmountable pressure on him as the lead actor, for the literal entirety of the film, which is constantly intense, full of fierce dialogue, anticipatory movement and an all-encompassing essence of feeling alive at all times.
 The film doesn’t let you relax.
 It’s unparalleled in how immersive it feels, and demands your undivided attention and involvement in the viewing experience.
 Sandler is practically always on screen, talking and screaming as we observe the life of his character.
 He has spoken about how different this role was for him, but he more than nailed it.
 Additionally, NBA legend Kevin Garnett deserves credit for how well he portrayed himself in this story.
 As a first time actor, he was asked to participate in a very unique film and performed extremely naturally.

 Uncut Gems is not one of those films that you cannot watch when you feel indifferent about watching a film; you cannot be laid-back, relaxed or uninvolved.
-Every single second of the film is full of anxious and intense dialogue that forcefully requires the respect of keeping your eyes and ears ready to receive what is being offered to you cinematically.
-It stays hard to believe without ever crossing the line to being unbelievable; it’s a real story that is truly breathtaking and leaves you in shock at every turn.
+Every single second of the film is full of anxious and intense dialogue that forcefully requires the act of keeping your eyes and ears ready to receive what is being offered to you.
+It stays hard to believe without ever crossing the line to being unbelievable; it’s a real story that leaves you in shock at every turn.
 It’s interesting because it gives us a slice-of-life into a side of reality that many people don’t experience themselves and are therefore unaware of the severity and extent to which this kind of story is real.

 Uncut Gems has a commanding control of your senses, from the intriguing first scene to the unanticipated devastation of the last scene.
-It’s an intense, powerful character study of a gambling addict in a free fall.
+It’s an intense, powerful “character study” of a gambling addict in a free fall.
 Adam Sandler’s performance as Howard leaves us waiting for his next dramatic role.
-His performance is legendary and should be spoken about with a folkloric energy for years to come.
+His performance should be spoken about with a folkloric energy for years to come.